AssuranceMaladieSec/CertStreamMonitor/README.md

   - this script can be run as often you want.
   - it checks if site corresponding to the hostanme stored in DB is UP ot not.
   - it collects informations about the sites that are up to DB and to a JSON file.
+- `gethost.py

-Due to [@nbeguier](https://github.com/nbeguier) contribution, the project has also a `gethost.py` script that provide a way for security operators to request the last hostnames which have been detected since X seconds.
+   - Due to [@nbeguier](https://github.com/nbeguier) contribution, the project has also a `gethost.py` script that provides a way for security operators to request the last hostnames which have been detected by `certstreammointor.py` since X seconds.

 ## Features
 - **Monitoring:**